How to Choose the Right UV Printer: 2025 Edition – Malaysia

 Modern UV printers can print on:

-Some machines offer embossed textures, 3D effects, or even Braille.
+Some machines offer embossed textures, 3D effects, Braille, metallic and fluorescent inks for unique finishes.

 🎯 Make sure your machine supports white ink and varnish if you want special effects.